Kelly Fremon Craig

-Kelly Fremon Craig (born January 1, 1981) is an American screenwriter, producer, and film director.
-She is known for directing, writing, and co-producing the 2016 coming-of-age dramedy The Edge of Seventeen.
+Kelly Fremon Craig (born May 28, 1980) is an American screenwriter, producer, and film director.
+She is known for writing and directing the 2016 coming-of-age dramedy The Edge of Seventeen and the 2023 adaptation of Judy Blume's classic middle-grade novel, Are You There God?
+It's Me, Margaret.

 Early life

 Fremon Craig was born in Whittier, California and graduated from UC Irvine with an English degree.
 When she was 13, she watched a lot of MTV, which sparked her interest in music videos.
 She stated that music videos were "like little short films".
-Spoken word or slam poetry was what Fremon Craig initially began writing.
+Spoken word poetry was what Fremon Craig initially began writing.